Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 SCHC is used over LoRaWAN networks.

 # Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 This section defines the terminology and acronyms used in this document.
 For all other definitions, please look up the SCHC specification